Vitamin E Interactions

 Vitamin E + platelet function test

-moderateHigh-dose vitamin E (alpha-tocopherol above 400 IU per day) inhibits platelet aggregation through a protein kinase C-dependent mechanism, producing prolonged bleeding times and abnormal results on platelet function analyzers (such as PFA-100, VerifyNow, and light transmission aggregometry).
-The effect is most pronounced when vitamin E is combined with aspirin or other antiplatelet agents and can interfere with workup for bleeding disorders.
+moderateHigher-dose vitamin E (alpha-tocopherol) can inhibit platelet aggregation through a protein kinase C-dependent mechanism, prolonging bleeding times and producing abnormal results on platelet function tests such as the PFA-100, VerifyNow, and light transmission aggregometry.
+The effect is most pronounced alongside aspirin or other antiplatelet drugs and can complicate a workup for a suspected bleeding disorder.

 Beneficial pairs